orsonteodoro/muslx32/README.md

 the Alpine Linux repo (https://git.alpinelinux.org/aports/tree/) for additional musl patches.
 Diff the ebuilds against the ones in the gentoo-overlay or the musl overlay to see what changes this repo has made to those ebuilds.
-Do the musl patching first, then do the x32 part next.
+Do the easy musl patching first, then do the more difficult x32 part next.
 Keep those parts in the ebuild self-contained and documented in a conditional as follows to easily migrate ebuild updates forward.

 <pre>
 if [[ "${CHOST}" =~ "muslx32" ]] ; then